DaireNiC/SHA-256/README.md

  1. Preprocessing the message
  2. Hash Computation
 ## Preprocessing
 -  SHA is designed to work with blocks of 512 bits.
-In the event of an input not being a multiple of 512, preprocessing is preformed.
+In the event of an input not being a multiple of 512, preprocessing is performed.
-- Padding is used to ensure each chunk of input is exactly 512 bits in length before being input to that hashing algorthim.
+- Padding is used to ensure each chunk of input is exactly 512 bits in length before being input to that hashing algorithm.

 ### Padding Function